-Exams: Final Exams will count for a % of the overall grade for each high school course as determined by the most recent state rule.
+Exams: Final Exams will count for 10% of the overall grade for each high school course.

 Georgia Milestone Assessments and other state mandated assessments may not be exempt.
-Final Exams for students in grades 9-12 may be exempted provided students meet the following requirements:
+Final Exams for students in grades 9-12 may be exempted following guidelines in RCSS Policy IHA-R (1).